-The policy and multi-modal context encoder networks ran synchronously while receiving asynchronous observations.
-Proprioceptive measurements were sampled at $200~\textrm{Hz}$, whereas exteroceptive measurements were sampled at $10~\textrm{Hz}$.
-The controller integrated the most recent measurements, operating at $50~\textrm{Hz}$.
-To enhance the robustness of the controller against the asynchronous observations, we employed latency randomization during training.
-Detailed information regarding the randomized latency for all measurements is provided in Table~\ref{table:domain_randomization}.
+The policy and multi-modal context encoder networks run synchronously while processing asynchronous observations.
+Proprioceptive measurements are sampled at $200~\textrm{Hz}$, and exteroceptive measurements at $10~\textrm{Hz}$, with the controller integrating the latest measurements at $50~\textrm{Hz}$.
+To enhance robustness against asynchronous observations, latency randomization was applied during training.
+Detailed information on randomized latency for all measurements is available in Table~\ref{table:domain_randomization}.

-The policy network generated target joint positions at a rate of $50~\textrm{Hz}$, which were subsequently transmitted to a low-level proportional-derivative (PD) controller operating at $200~\textrm{Hz}$.
-Within the PD controller, the target joint positions were converted into torque commands, employing proportional ($K_p$) and derivative ($K_d$) control gains of $25$ and $0.7$, respectively.
-These computed torque commands were subsequently relayed to the low-level motor controller integrated within our customized Unitree Legged SDK.
+The policy network generates target joint positions at $50~\textrm{Hz}$, which are then sent to a low-level proportional-derivative (PD) controller operating at $200~\textrm{Hz}$.
+Within the PD controller, target joint positions are converted into torque commands using proportional ($K_p$) and derivative ($K_d$) gains of $25$ and $0.7$, respectively.
+We made a custom interface using Pybind to access the Unitree SDK via our Python script that runs the RL policy and to send the target joint positions to the Unitree SDK using a ROS system.
+The Pybind interface then converts the target joint positions into torque commands, which are subsequently transmitted to the low-level motor controller.